orbitmines/archive/projects/2028? Project - Library.md

 	- Supported for what ISA?
 	-
 - Map to semantics the compiler understands and can remap itself.
+	- Two-way compiler setup?
+Or is reverse-engineered necessarily different primitives.
 	- -> Compile to Ray or have the assembly itself contained in Ray.
 -